 Employees have lots of demands on their time.
 And, as modern learners, their attention spans are short.
 But with learning modules that range between one and fifteen minutes, bite-sized learning — also known as microlearning — is ideal for busy teams that don’t have much time to spend on long training courses.

 Think of the way LinkedIn has become known for educational long-form posts and upskilling videos.
-Leaders looking for creative development ideas can leverage this approach to engage employees and build continuous learning into their company culture.
+Leaders looking for creative staff development training ideas can take advantage of this approach to engage employees and build continuous learning into their company culture.

 When exploring bite-sized learning for your company, we suggest you: